MileHacker Logo

 • Cooking classes focus on Mallorcan cuisine, often with a market visit for ingredients.

-• Food tours explore Palma's gastronomic scene, visiting tapas bars, markets, and specialty shops.
+• Discover through food tours Palma's gastronomic scene, visiting tapas bars, markets, and niche shops.

-• Opportunities exist to visit olive processing plants, wineries, or almond farms in the island'the island's interior.
+• Opportunities exist to visit olive processing plants, wineries, or almond farms on the island's interior.

 • Various regional culinary festivals occur throughout the year, celebrating specific products.